 |over 74 400|| 37.5%|

-Both employers and employees are obliged to contribute 5% of an employee’s gross salary, limited to a maximum contribution of ZMW894.61, to the National Pension Scheme Authority.
+Both the employer contribution and employee rate is 5% of an employee’s gross salary, limited to a maximum contribution of ZMW995 per month.

 |stamp duty |

-There is no stamp duty in Zambia, but a 5% property transfer tax applies on the transfer of immovable property and unlisted shares.
+There is no stamp duty in Zambia, but a 5% property transfer tax applies to the transfer of immovable property and unlisted shares.

 |taxable supplies |

-VAT is payable on any taxable supply of goods or services in Zambia and the importation of goods and services into Zambia.
+VAT is payable on the supply of goods or services in Zambia and the importation of goods and services.

-Every supplier carrying on business in Zambia whose taxable annual turnover exceeds ZMW800 000 in any relevant year or ZMW200 000 in any relevant quarter, must apply for VAT registration.
+Any person who carries on business in Zambia and has an annual taxable turnover / expected annual taxable turnover exceeding ZMW800 000 in any relevant year or ZMW200 000 in any relevant quarter, must register for VAT purposes.

 |reverse VAT on imported services|

-Output VAT is to be declared by a recipient of services rendered by a foreign service provider under a reverse-charge mechanism.
+Resident companies are required to account for output VAT in respect of imported services rendered non-resident companies under a reverse-charge mechanism.
 There is no corresponding claim for the input VAT.

 Alternatively, the non-resident supplier may appoint a “local agent” to account for the VAT on the supplies of the non-resident, in which case the local recipient should be entitled to claim an input credit.